roguetrainer/rusty-quant/README.md

   * **Quantum Machine Learning:** For regime detection and optimization landscapes that are intractable on classical silicon.

 *Keep an eye on this space.
 The Rusty Quant ignores hardware; the Modern Quant optimizes for GPU; the Future Quant prepares for QPU.*

+## **🦀 Rust Levels: Self-Assessment Guide**

+How rusty is your quant toolkit?
+Three levels of knowledge decay:

+### **1. Surface Rust** (Squeaky when you move)

+* You know the classics but haven't kept up with the latest papers
+* Familiar with transformers but not attention mechanisms in market microstructure
+* Understands Black-Scholes but not neural SDEs or physics-informed neural networks for derivatives pricing

+### **2. Structural Corrosion** (Major pitting & weakening - needs sanding & Bondo)

+* Still using GARCH models while the field has moved to deep learning volatility forecasting
+* Thinks HFT is just about low latency, unaware of learned market making and adversarial order flow
+* Last serious exposure was pre-2020; missed the ML revolution in factor investing

+### **3. Seized Solid** (Frozen solid - soak in phosphoric acid & penetrating oil)

+* Believes markets are efficient and alpha is dead
+* Unaware that GPUs are now essential infrastructure for systematic trading
+* Thinks "quant" still means Excel VBA and basic regression models

+---

 ### **Navigation**